Flexible Spending Account

 Guidelines for Reimbursement Accounts

 - Prior year elections do not carry over.
-You will need to re-enroll through the Open Enrollment website.
+You will need to re-enroll through the Open Enrollment website if you wish to contribute into an FSA for the next plan year.

 - The monthly pre-tax deductions begin with your September paycheck.
 The application asks you for the monthly deduction amount.
 Determine this by dividing the annual amount to be deducted by the number of paychecks you will receive between September and August; or from the time you join through August 31.